vikasAnand007/advance-react-course-udemy/README.md

 useTransition hook also gives a pending indicator, whose value is true until the process completes.

 *See the usecase in code*

+## Throttling and Debouncing
+Throttling and debouncing, both are used to limit the rate at which a callback runs.

+**Throttling** limits the number of times a function is executed over a certain time period.
+It ensures that the function is called at a controlled, steady rate.

+**Debouncing** is a technique that delays the execution of a function until a certain amount of time has passed since the last event's occurrence.